major macro economic indicators

 |Current account balance (% GDP)

 - Infrastructure bottlenecks

-- High cost of production (wages, energy, logistics, credit) harming competitiveness
+- High production costs (wages, energy, logistics, credit) that harm competitiveness

-- Shortages of qualified labour; inadequate education system
+- Shortage of qualified labour, inadequate education system

-Bills of exchange (letra de câmbio) and, to a lesser extent, promissory notes (nota promissória) are the most common form of payment used in local commercial transactions.
+Bills of exchange (letra de câmbio) and, to a lesser extent, promissory notes (nota promissória) are the most common form of credit note used in local commercial transactions.
 The validity of either instrument requires a certain degree of formalism in their issuance.
-The use of cheques is relatively commonplace – often post-dated in practice and thus transformed into credit payment instruments – and their issuance requires comparable formalism.
+The most commonly payment method used in Brasil is “Boleto bancário” which is an official Brazilian payment method regulated by the Central Bank of Brazil.
+It is a push payment system, which was launched in 1993 and today generates 3.7 billion transactions per year.
+The payment process for “Boleto bancário” transactions is similar to that of wire transfer or cash payment methods.
+Customers are provided with a prefilled boleto bancário payment slip.
+At this point, the customer has the option of printing the form and paying it physically at any bank branch or at authorized processors such as drugstores, supermarkets, lottery agencies and post offices.
+Additionally, it can also be paid electronically at any of the more than 48,000 ATMs in Brazil, as well as through internet banking or mobile banking apps, which are widely used in the country.
 Although the use of the above credit payment instruments for international settlements is not advisable, they nonetheless represent, an effective means of pressure in case of default, constituting an extra-legal enforcement title that provides creditors with privileged access to enforcement proceedings.

 The duplicata mercantil, a specific payment instrument, is a copy of the original invoice presented by the supplier to the customer within 30 days for acceptance and signature.
 It can then circulate as an enforceable credit instrument.